Dear readers of ADxS.org, please forgive the disruption.

 In SHR rats, which are a model animal for ADHD-HI (with hyperactivity), neurons in the cortex showed:33

-• A lower branching of the neurites
+• Less branching of the neurites

 • A shorter maximum neurite length

-• A reduced axonal growth
+• Reduced axonal growth

 • The selective adenosine 2A receptor antagonist SCH 58261 normalized axonal growth via PI3K, not PKA